Technical Due Diligence: Make No Mistakes – Follow These 9 Key Elements

 How Does a typical Tech Due Diligence process go?

 - Intro – the technical due diligence actually starts before it officially starts.
-A proper intro between the participants is the first step, being open, honest and punctual helps setting the proper framework for the further steps, while being evasive, permanently busy may harm the trust too early in the process.
+A proper intro between the participants is the first step, being open, honest, and punctual helps to set the proper framework for the further steps while being evasive, permanently busy may harm the trust too early in the process.

 - Kick-off call – the “official” start of a due diligence process is usually a kick-off call, where the requirements and detailed process steps are shared between the parties, and the dates are defined.